fdm1/terraform-ansible/README.md

 ```
 $ ./bin/apply
+$ ./bin/apply -target=module.aws
-$ ./bin/apply -target=...
+$ ./bin/apply -target=module.do
 ```

-If the lightsail instance is getting rebuilt, it will re-ansible itself during the apply.
+If an instance is getting rebuilt, it will re-ansible itself during the apply using a local-exec provisioner.

 Ansible
 =======

 All of these commands will need to know the ansible vault password.
-They also need to go through the `bin` script, as the host IP for the lightsail isntance is determined using the terraform output.
+They also need to go through the `bin` script, as the host IP for the isntances are determined using the terraform output.

 Run the ansible playbook:

 ```
+$ ./bin/ansible playbook ansible/remote-server.yml
+$ ./bin/ansible playbook ansible/remote-server.yml --limit lightsail
-$ ./bin/ansible playbook ansible/lightsail_server.yml
+$ ./bin/ansible playbook ansible/remote-server.yml --limit digitalocean
 ```

 Run other ansible commands:

 ```
-$ ./bin/ansible -a 'echo hi!'
 $ ./bin/ansible -m ping
-$ ...
+$ bin/ansible -a "echo foo"
+$ bin/ansible -a "echo foo" --limit lightsail
+$ bin/ansible -a "echo foo" --limit digitalocean
 ```

 SSH